PlainsightAI/legacy-docs/start.md

 3. Your device will now connect to your selected Channel.
 The app will begin collection sensor data events for ingestion by the Sense platform.

+You will know that Sync is connected by checking your Log Information pane.
+The Data section should be populated with your device data.

 ### IoT Devices